statamic/docs/content/collections/docs/globals.md

 ## Localization

-When running a [multi-site](/multi-site) installation, you can have globals that exist in multiple sites with different content.
+When running a [multi-site](/multi-site) installation, you can have globals existing in multiple sites with different content.

 [Read about localizing globals](/knowledge-base/localizing-globals)